quimort/schellings-model/README.md

 # Graphic interface
 Using the streamlit library we can play with the vaues of diferent paraemters to see what happends on each case.

+# Version 2

+In this version 2 i will aplay the clasic Schelling, considerein only one muvment at a time and onli moving if there is a position where it will be happy.